xentek/flare-smith/readme.txt

 _Version 0.17 fixes an issues with My Brand support, and lets you supply your MyBrand URL, which is probably different than your blog url (which v0.15 and v0.16 assumed)._

+= Can I style the output? =

+As of v0.20, I have wrapped the feedflare output in a DIV with an unique ID and Class that you can use to theme it. _Thanks to [Alexander Gieg](http://www.alexandergieg.org/) for [the suggestion](http://xentek.net/code/wordpress/plugins/flaresmith/comment-page-2/#comment-4317)!_

 = I want to help with development of this Plugin! =

 The project is now hosted on [github.com](http://github.com/xentek/flare-smith).
 Just fork the project and send me a pull request.